A bowl of foods ideal for biohacking

 It also plays a vital role in bodily functions such as digestion, detoxification and temperature regulation [6].

 There are many different ways to stay hydrated aside from just drinking water.
-Here are some well-known biohacks that can help with hydration:
+Here are some hydration biohacks that have become popular for helping to boost hydration:

-• Hydrogen Water: Acts as an antioxidant, reducing oxidative stress at a cellular level [7] [8].
+• Hydrogen Water: thought to act ts as an antioxidant, reducing oxidative stress at a cellular level [7] [8].

-• Deuterium-Depleted Water: Lowers deuterium levels in the body, helping to improve mitochondrial efficiency [9].
+• Deuterium-Depleted Water: claimed to lower deuterium levels in the body, helping to improve mitochondrial efficiency [9].

 • Celtic Sea Salt: Enhances mineral balances, hydration and overall cellular function.

-It’s important to remember that you need to drink regular water in combination with the above.
-Hydration also helps with wound healing and promotes healthier skin, helping you look and feel good.
-By ensuring you’re consistently hydrated, you’re giving your body the support it needs to function at its peak, both physically and mentally [10].
+It’s important to remember that you need to drink regular water in combination with the above and be cautious about overloading on sodium.
+By ensuring you’re consistently hydrated, you’re giving your body the support it needs to function at its peak, both physically and mentallyy [10].

 The benefits of limiting consumption of processed foods and sugars